Physical Requirements

 Full days are scheduled to maximize bear viewing when weather permits, which may include early mornings and late nights

-Travelers must walk unassisted 2–4 miles per day in chest waders while carrying an empty 5-gallon bucket and personal gear
+Travelers must be able to hike up to 4 miles per day, unassisted, in chest waders while carrying an empty 5-gallon bucket and personal gear

-Bear viewing involves stream crossings and hiking through uneven coastal terrain
+Bear viewing involves stream crossings and hiking across uneven coastal terrain that may be wet, muddy, rocky, or slippery with changing tides

 Travel by 15-passenger van, float planes and a small motorboat (skiff)